 Delivery of the Results

+The results will be delivered by email at the end of the admission process, on the established date.
 In the event that the admission process ends before the established delivery date, the results may be sent prior to the date.
-Once the results are communicated to parents, the list of applicants who are admitted will be published in accordance with current regulations.
+Once the results are communicated to parents, the list of applicants who are admitted, on the waiting list or not admitted will be published in accordance with current regulations.

 The school will deliver a report of the children who are not admitted when Parents or Guardians request it in writing, this request must be submitted no later than the Friday after the established date for the delivery of results was set and will be delivered to parents.
 The school has set a maximum of 15 working days to deliver such a report.

 The date and information regarding the registration procedure will be informed to the parents of children who are offered admission, either in the acceptance letter or separately in a financial letter that will be sent by email.